jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 See [What is Delta Live Tables](https://docs.databricks.com/en/delta-live-tables/index.html).

+# Pros and Cons of DLT
+_Advantages_
+- Automatic dependency resolution of tables/notebooks in pipeline orchestration.
+This reduces the complexity of pipeline creation and maintenance.
+- Automatic cluster management (which cluster, how many workers)
+- Incremental Data Processing: DLT supports incremental processing, which is resource-efficient as only new or changed data is processed (see Checkpoints).
+- Data Quality and Validation: With "Expectations," users can define validation rules to ensure data integrity.
+Invalid data is quarantined, enabling a more reliable data flow and reducing the likelihood of bad data impacting downstream processes.
+- DLT performs maintenance tasks on tables being updated.
+Maintenance can improve query performance and reduce cost by removing old versions of tables.

+_Disadvantages_
+- Execution of DLT code is not fully possible while developing.
+- The DLT-engine: It is hard to know what is going on under the DLT-hood e.g. to know when a full recompute is done or not.
+- Vendor Lock-In: DLT is optimized for the Databricks ecosystem.
+Migrating to another platform could be complex.
+- You cannot use Delta Sharing with a Delta Live Tables materialized view or streaming table published to Unity Catalog.
+- The underlying files supporting materialized views might include data from upstream tables (including possible personally identifiable information) that do not appear in the materialized view definition.
+This data is automatically added to the underlying storage to support incremental refreshing of materialized views.
+Because the underlying files of a materialized view might risk exposing data from upstream tables not part of the materialized view schema, Databricks recommends not sharing the underlying storage with untrusted downstream consumers.
+For example, suppose a materialized view definition includes a COUNT(DISTINCT field_a) clause.
+Even though the materialized view definition only includes the aggregate COUNT DISTINCT clause, the underlying files will contain a list of the actual values of field_a.

 # 3 Dataset types
 - DLT Tables = Materialized Views
 - DLT Streaming Tables